AmrMohamad/LetsChat/README.md

 ## What is used
- * Integrated third-party libraries in your app using Cocoapods and Swift Package Manager  (Working on it)
+ * Integrated third-party libraries in your app using Cocoapods  (Done) ✅
  * Stored data in the cloud using Firebase Firestore ❌
  * Used Firebase for user authentication, registration and login ❌
  * Worked with UITableViews and how to set users data sources and delegates ❌